Dystopia Chapter 30: Message Delivered

 “Tell whoever is in charge of this dump, the next time we arrive, expect trouble unless they turn you over.”
 He turned, mounted his horse, then waited for the exterior gate to be opened, and rode away, followed by several others, and never looked back.

 Questions flowed.
 We?
 Who was he and why me?
-I did not recognize him and I know not why he had hunted me down.
+I did not recognize him, and I know not why he had hunted me down.
 A wanted man?
 What the…

 Here I stood, center stage.
-Pulled the letter from my pocket.
+Pulled the letter out of my pocket.
 In my hand, an envelope addressed to Mr. Jesse Tucker.
 I open it again, unfold a once crumpled sheet of paper and read: I know who you are, I know where you are; I knew your wife, and where your daughters are, sincerely.
 Unsigned.

 My daughters, alive, where are they?
 Are they nearby?
 After several years, would I recognize them?
-Of course I would!
+Of course I would —

-Another, “He’s the one that murdered our doctor.”
+Another: “He’s the one that murdered our doctor.”

 Shh, “Whatever, they returned last night with a wagon full of provisions.”